-Many individuals have a number of protruding pouches but feel no ill effects.
-However, when one of them becomes infected, it can be very painful.
+However, these pouches can protrude without becoming infected.
+This is known as diverticulosis, and the pouches are called diverticula.
+Many individuals have a number of diverticula but feel no ill effects.
+However, when a pouch becomes infected, it can be very painful.

 Here are some key points about diverticulitis.
 More detail and supporting information is in the main article.